Episode 175: How Bedrock Environmental Laws Are Holding the Line in Alaska (For Now) with Cooper Freeman

 • An Antidote to Despair: With an endless task list that regenerates daily, Cooper notes that there simply isn’t time to sit back and despair.
 The work itself, alongside the community’s solidarity, provides the momentum.

-• The Resilience of Gaia: Rewilding experiences in the Lower 48, such as wolves expanding their territory and jaguars appearing in the Southwest, prove that if we simply take our foot off nature’s neck, life possesses an incredible, stubborn drive to heal and return.
+• Resilience of Gaia: Rewilding experiences in the Lower 48, such as wolves expanding their territory and jaguars appearing in the Southwest, prove that if we simply take our foot off nature’s neck, life possesses an incredible, stubborn drive to heal and return.

 Extra Credit